Show Business (album)

-Show Business (stylized as $how Bu$ine$$) is the sixth album by the American hard rock band Kix.
+Show Business (stylized as $how Bu$ine$$) is the sixth studio album by American hard rock band Kix.
 It was released in 1995 through CMC International, following their departure from Atlantic Records.
 Kix supported the album with a North American tour.

 The album was a commercial flop.
 Show Business was the band's last album before their long-term breakup.

 Critical reception

 Rolling Stone wrote that "there remains something oddly lovable about this goofy group of hard-rock power popsters who seem to have been going at it forever with only limited commercial success."
 The Deseret News deemed the album "light-hearted rock with lots of innuendo but not much substance."